 Since then, she has written four books for patient advocates, the Health Advocate Career Series.
 Learn more about these books at Health Advocate Resources.

 In 2015, her second book for patients called You Bet Your Life!
-The Top 10 Reasons You Need a Patient Advocate by Your Side will be published.
+The Top 10 Reasons You Need a Patient Advocate by Your Side was published.